 - Riders must participate in the Pony Club Parade which is scheduled to take place at approximately 1pm on the day

 - Riders MAY NOT substitute horses for this competition therefore all Teams must have at least one reserve (maximum of 2 per team) which must be entered on the relevant nomination forms clearly indicating that they are the reserve rider.
 No late entries of additional reserves will be accepted.

 Please see the download section below for the relevant Entry Forms which will be updated once available.

 Stabling and Accommodation

-Stabling and Loft allocations will be confirmed in March.
+Stabling and Loft allocations will be confirmed by the RAS directly.

 Access to Sydney Showground